kolosochek/yandex/README.md

 ```

 ```
-npm run build - to build the project npm run start - to build and start a development server
+npm run build - build the project npm run start - build and start a development server
 ```

 Make love, not war and have fun.
 See you, space cowboy :metal:!